George Gershwin: Musical style and influence

-George Gershwin asked to study with Ravel.
+Gershwin asked to study with Ravel.
 When Ravel heard how much Gershwin earned, Ravel replied with words to the effect of, "You should give me lessons."
 (Some versions of this story feature Igor Stravinsky rather than Ravel as the composer; however Stravinsky confirmed that he originally heard the story from Ravel.)

-Gershwin's own Concerto in F was criticized for being related to the work of Claude Debussy, more so than to the expected jazz style.
+Gershwin's own Concerto in F was criticized for being related to the work of Debussy, more than to the expected jazz style.
 The comparison did not deter him from continuing to explore French styles.
 The title of An American in Paris reflects the very journey that he had consciously taken as a composer: "The opening part will be developed in typical French style, in the manner of Debussy and Les Six, though the tunes are original."

-Gershwin was intrigued by the works of Alban Berg, Dmitri Shostakovich, Igor Stravinsky, Darius Milhaud, and Arnold Schoenberg.
+Gershwin was intrigued by the works of Arnold Schoenberg, Igor Stravinsky, Dmitri Shostakovich, Darius Milhaud and Berg.
 He also asked Schoenberg for composition lessons.
 Schoenberg refused, saying "I would only make you a bad Schoenberg, and you're such a good Gershwin already."
-(This quote is similar to one credited to Maurice Ravel during Gershwin's 1928 visit to France – "Why be a second-rate Ravel, when you are a first-rate Gershwin?")
+(This quote is similar to one credited to Ravel during Gershwin's 1928 visit to France – "Why be a second-rate Ravel, when you are a first-rate Gershwin?")
 Gershwin was particularly impressed by the music of Berg, who gave him a score of the Lyric Suite.
-He attended the American premiere of Wozzeck, conducted by Leopold Stokowski in 1931, and was "thrilled and deeply impressed".
+He attended the American premiere of Berg's Wozzeck, conducted by Leopold Stokowski in 1931, and was "thrilled and deeply impressed".